PIM

 Examine our comprehensive API and webhook guides to start working with Salsify quickly.

-But the world of fashion has changed dramatically in recent years.
-With the rise of direct-to-consumer (D2C) brands, including digitally native vertical brands (DNVBs), shoppers have discovered that the right product content can deliver shopping experiences that rival in-store shopping.
+With the rise of direct-to-consumer (DTC) apparel brands, including digitally native vertical brands (DNVBs), shoppers have discovered that the right product content can deliver shopping experiences that rival in-store shopping.

-As a brief sidebar, it's important to understand what D2C brands are in general.
-D2C brands, also known as DTC or direct-to-consumer, develop, manufacture, and ship or purvey products directly to consumers.
+Direct-to-consumer (DTC), also known as D2C, brands develop, manufacture, and ship or purvey products directly to consumers.

-Here are seven D2C fashions and apparel brands shaping the future of ecommerce to help inspire your brand to drive winning shopping experiences on the digital shelf.
+Here are six DTC fashion and apparel brands shaping the future of ecommerce to help inspire your brand to drive winning shopping experiences on the digital shelf.

 Image Source: Levi's